BitLocker Encryption Pre-requisites

 WMI Functionality

-Windows Management Instrumentation (WMI) is Microsoft's remote protocol for performing management tasks and obtaining instant information.
-A few commo errors might occur while enabling BitLocker.
-Perform the following steps to troubleshoot these errors:
+Windows Management Instrumentation (WMI) is Microsoft's remote protocol for management tasks and information retrieval.
+To troubleshoot common errors while enabling BitLocker, perform the following steps:

 1. Open the Command Prompt with Administrator rights and execute the command mofcomp.exe C:\Windows\System32\wbem\win32_encryptablevolume.mof

-2. If BitLocker WMI registration has been done successfully, you will get the below notification.
+2. If BitLocker WMI registration is successful, you will get the below notification.

 WMI Failure